 Last, allow your soap bars to rest and solidify in the mold for at least 1 hour.
 Many people prefer overnight, just to be sure.
 If you have trouble getting the soap bars out, and pressing on the edges is not working, try slapping the mold upside down across a flat surface.
 Or you can gently use a knife along the edges.

 Once your soap bars are out of the mold, they are ready to use immediately!
 You can package them in a million cute ways to gift them to a friend or set them in a guest room.
 The possibilities are endless and it’s always lovely to have extra soap lying around.

 What ingredients did you put in your soap?
 Tell us your special recipes in the comments!

-And if you are ready to make your own soap with Craft in Style Subscription Box, be sure to shop the box here.
+And if you are ready to make your own soap with our Soap Making Kit, be sure to shop the box here.